Miles '54: The Prestige Recordings: Background

-After spending much of 1953 either at his father's home or in Detroit to end his drug problems, Davis returned to New York in February 1954.
+After spending much of 1953 either at his father's home or in Detroit to end his drug problems, Davis returned to New York City in February 1954.
 After one final date for Blue Note Records as a leader, Davis resumed fulfilling his contract for Prestige Records which dated back to 1951.
 He recorded for no other label for the rest of the year, engaging in studio sessions with various pick-up groups.

 Although Davis had been recording steadily in the 1950s, by the time of these sessions very little released had the same impact as the Birth of the Cool records from five years earlier.
 In the month he arrived in New York, a seminal event in the emerging style of hard bop took place with the recording of the Art Blakey Quintet at Birdland.
 A protean version of The Jazz Messengers, this quintet included Horace Silver and Clifford Brown.
 All three would be prominent figures in hard bop, Blakey and Silver with the original Messengers and Brown co-leading his quintet with Max Roach.